What are cycles?

-- 360° Assessment: This assessment template adds the perspective of other direct reports of the reviewee and/or peers.
+- 360° Assessment: This assessment adds the perspective of other direct reports of the reviewee and/or peers.
 While direct reports are automatically pulled from your employee directory, peers can be "nominated" by the reviewee or his/her manager.

 - Leadership Assessment: This scenario enables upward feedback towards managers.
 Each participant (manager) will write a self-evaluation and can be assessed by direct reports or nominated peers.

-As you can see below, each template consists of a number of settings that can be fully customised.
-This should allow you to cover any use case and fully adjust the scope and privacy to the needs of your company.
+As you can see below, the scope consists of a number of settings that can be fully customised.
+This should allow you to cover any use case and fully adjust the scope to the needs of your company.

 4th step - Questions